 The form with a string literal specifies which style options are to be activated.
 These are additive, so they apply in addition to any previously set style check options.
-The codes for the options are the same as those used in the -gnaty switch to gcc or gnatmake.
+The codes for the options are the same as those used in the '-gnaty' switch to gcc or gnatmake.
 For example the following two methods can be used to enable layout checking:

 '''

-pragma Style_Checks ("1");
+pragma Style_Checks ("l");gcc -c -gnatyl ...

 '''

-gcc -c -gnatyl ...

-The form ALL_CHECKS activates all standard checks (its use is equivalent to the use of the gnaty switch with no options.
-See GNAT User's Guide for details.
+The form ALL\CHECKS activates all standard checks (its use is equivalent to the use of the gnaty switch with no options.
+See Section "About This Guide" in GNAT User's Guide, for details.